What is Organic Reach?

 Why is organic reach declining?

 More content is competing for the same feed space.
 Platforms also benefit financially when brands pay for reach, so algorithms naturally favor paid distribution.
-But organic reach isn’t dead — it just rewards quality content more selectively.
+But organic reach isn’t dead.
+It just rewards quality content more selectively.

 How do you increase organic reach?